walterlv/Walterlv.Demo.WpfBadFontCrash/README.md

 ## How to uninstall the font?

 NOTE: UWP apps also crashes so that the font management page of the UWP settings page crashes.
 Instead, you should uninstall it from the `C:\Windows\Fonts` folder.

+## Issue

+This project is been reported to the https://github.com/dotnet/wpf repository with issue https://github.com/dotnet/wpf/issues/3987.